Skip to main content

 For More Information, Contact a South Dakota Lawyer

-If you've been charge with a gun crime, you should speak with an experienced attorney licensed in South Dakota.
-An attorney also can help you with questions about your eligibility to own a gun and whether a specific gun complies with South Dakota law.
+If you've been charged with a gun crime, you should speak with an experienced attorney licensed in South Dakota.
+An attorney can also help you with questions about your eligibility to own a gun and whether a specific gun complies with state and federal law.

 Was this helpful?